Gyeeta/gyeeta.github.io/docs/architecture.md

 ## *Shyama* Central Server {#central-server-shyama}

-The `shyama` Central Server is the only component which interacts with all other components.
-A single `shyama` instance is needed to be installed on any Linux host with minimal CPU and RAM requirements.
+The `shyama` Central Server serves as both an Aggregating Server and an Alert Manager and is the only component which interacts with all other components.

+A single `shyama` instance needs to be installed on any Linux host with minimal CPU and RAM requirements.
 The `shyama` instance needs to have Network Connectivity with all monitored hosts and all `madhava` instances.

 **Features :**